How to make money from your old clothes

 I haven’t tried these yet, but it’s worth reading the terms and conditions before you sign up.

-Some things to consider include fees, postage and of course what happens with laundry and if the item is damaged or lost in transit.
+In particular, look out for fees, postage and of course what happens with laundry and if the item is damaged or lost in transit.

 Don’t forget your taxes

-If you’re extraordinarily good at making money out of your clothes, don’t forget to do your taxes.
+If you’re extraordinarily good at making money out of your old clothes, don’t forget to do your taxes.

 Any income you make over £1,000 (before expenses) becomes taxable if you get paid on a PAYE basis.